-Perennial grasses and wildflowers planted under the panels, between arrays, and in setback or buffer areas will substantially mitigate the stormwater risks associated with solar arrays, and result in less runoff than typically seen from many types of agriculture.
+Minnesota has created a "beneficial habitat" certification process to enable local governments and solar developers to certify solar farm and garden as having achieved the co-benefits of using the site as pollinator habitat.
+Moreover, perennial grasses and wildflowers planted under the panels, between arrays, and in setback or buffer areas will substantially mitigate the stormwater risks associated with solar arrays, and result in less runoff than typically seen from many types of agriculture.
 Moreover, establishing and maintaining native ground cover can have important co-benefits to the community or the property owner.
 Native grasses can be harvested for forage and wildflowers and blooming plants can create pollinator and bird habitat, and maintaining the site in native vegetation will build soils that can be turned back into agriculture at the end of the solar farm's life.